ikem-krueger/ikem-krueger.github.io/_drafts/2024-09-08-fix-virt-manager.md

 Download the modified `org.libvirt.unix.policy` from [here]().

-Move them the file to `/usr/share/polkit-1/actions/`.
+Move the file to `/usr/share/polkit-1/actions/`.

 And run: